AutoFixture/AutoFixture.github.io/_docs/fixture-creation.markdown

 ---
 layout: single
-title:  'Specimen creation'
+title: "Specimen creation"
 classes: wide
 ---

-# Basic types
+## Basic types

 To ask AutoFixture for an object use the `Create<T>()` method.
 AutoFixture is capable of primitive types creation: